skip to content

 Assignment

 An effective assignment of the resident's interest in a residential park agreement results in another person taking over the lease of the site or dwelling.
 This means that the resident is no longer liable under the agreement.
-An assignment can be verbal or written and must have the park owner's written consent.
+An assignment can be oral or written and must have the park owner's written consent [s 48].
+Forms to request to assign a residential park agreement may be downloaded from the SA Government Forms and fact sheets for residential park tenancies website.

-A resident should ensure that they get consent because if they don’t they may still be considered liable under the agreement, or the park owner could terminate the agreement.
-A park owner can not unreasonably withhold consent and will be assumed to have consented if they do not respond within seven days of receiving a written request for consent with the assignee's full details.
-Always seek advice before entering into an agreement assigning your interest to another party.
+A resident should ensure that they get consent because if they do not, they may still be considered liable under the agreement, or the park owner could terminate the agreement.
+A park owner cannot unreasonably withhold consent and will be assumed to have consented if they do not respond within 7 days of receiving a written request for consent with the assignee's full details.
+Seek legal advice before entering into an agreement assigning an interest to another party.

 At least 14 business days before an assignment, the resident assigning their interest or a person authorised to act on their behalf must advise the assignee to contact the park owner to request the prescribed information [s 48(12)].
 Failure to do so can result in an expiation fee of $1,000 or a fine of up to $25,000.
 It is a defence to prove the defendant believed on reasonable grounds that the assignee had already contacted the park owner to request the prescribed information.
 A park owner must provide the prescribed information within 7 business days after receiving the request, or such longer period as may be agreed.
 Failure to comply with these provisions does not, however, invalidate an assignment.